-From the Latin “vellus”, fleece (or mantle), the velvet fabric as we know it originated in Italy, around the XIII century but if we talk about furry fabrics, from which the velvet was born, we must go as far as the East lands, probably in the Kashmir regions, between India and Pakistan, along the so-called “Silk Road“.
-From there, thanks to the skill of Arab merchants, the velvet has come down to us, especially in the ports of Genoa, Venice and Palermo and later also in Florence and Lucca.
-In the following years, in particular in the current Venetian, Ligurian and Tuscan capital, were developed various types and processes of this fabric which became increasingly requested and appreciated by the noble families, not only Italians but also Europeans.
-The tradition then moved to Belgium, with the Flemish, who, over time, got to have a reputation similar to that of italians.
+From the Latin “vellus”, fleece (or mantle), the velvet fabric as we know it originated in Italy, around the XIII century but if we talk about furry fabrics, from which the velvet was born, we must go as far as the eastern lands, probably in the Kashmir regions, between India and Pakistan, along the so-called “Silk Road“.
+From there, thanks to the skill of Arab merchants, the velvet has come down to us, especially in the ports of Genoa, Venice, and Palermo and later also in Florence and Lucca.
+In the following years, in particular, in the current Venetian, Ligurian, and Tuscan capital, were developed various types and processes of this fabric which became increasingly requested and appreciated by the noble families, not only Italians but also Europeans.
+The tradition then moved to Belgium, with the Flemish, who, over time, got to have a reputation similar to that of Italians.

 Originally, the velvets were made of natural animal fibers, as silk, wool, mohair and subsequently also natural vegetable fibers, like cotton and linen.
 The best velvets are surely those made by silk, which make the fabric soft and shiny as well as particularly precious.